Sovereign-Labs/sovereign-sdk/examples/demo-stf/README.md

 That interface is quite high-level - the only notion that it surfaces is that of a `blob` of rollup data.
 In the Module System, we work at a much lower level - with transactions signed by particular private keys.
-To bridge the gap, there's a system called an `AppTemplate`, which bridges between the two layers of abstraction.
+To fill the gap, there's a system called an `AppTemplate`, which bridges between the two layers of abstraction.

 The reason the `AppTemplate` is called a "template" is that it's generic.
 It allows you, the developer, to pass in